DarkHawk727/LeetCode-Solutions/Algorithms and Data Structures for Beginners.md

 ### Doubly Linked Lists

-- Doubly linked lists are as the name suggests, they contain pointers to both the next *and* previous nodes.
+- Doubly linked lists are, as the name suggests, they contain pointers to both the next *and* previous nodes.
 - This allows us to make insertions and deletions at the ends of the linked list efficiently.
-- As with singly linked lists, inserting and deleting the middle elements is also $O(1)$.
+- As with singly linked lists, inserting and deleting middle elements is also $O(1)$.
 - Adding to the end has the following pseudocode:

 ```py